Article Image

 RIGHT

-If you want to showcase your industry expertise, you can organize and grade your proficiency levels in different areas.
+If you want to showcase your industry knowledge, you can organize and grade your proficiency levels in different areas.

 With Enhancv’s resume builder, this section looks like this: